-Estimates of Australian Government's spending in public and private hospitals, including in-hospital MBS and PBS, 2019-20 (\$ million)
+Table: Estimates of Australian Government's spending in public and private hospitals, including in-hospital MBS, 2021-22 (\$ million)

-Current figure MBS for admitted patients MBS for non- admitted patients PBS section 100 Total estimates Public hospitals 26,841 813 765 558 28,977 Private hospitals 4,543 2,199 485 7,227 Total hospitals 31,384 3,012 765 1,043 36,204
+Current figure

+MBS for admitted patients

+MBS for non-admitted patients

+Total estimates

+Public hospitals 29,864 734 865 31,462

+Private hospitals 5,061 2,459 0 7,521

+Total hospitals 34,925 3,193 865 38,982

-The AIHW is continuing to work with data providers to resolve outstanding issues and fully incorporate these new estimates into the ANHA.
-Using the current estimates, the rise in total Australian Government spending between 2018-19 and 2019-20 was mostly due to an increase of \$2.0 billion on primary health care, \$1.7 billion on public hospitals, \$0.6 billion on private hospitals, and \$0.3 billion on research (Figure 11).
+The AIHW is continuing to work with data providers and HEAC to resolve outstanding issues and fully incorporate these new estimates into the ANHA.

+Using the current estimates, the rise in total Australian Government spending between 2020-21 and 2021-22 was mostly due to an increase of \$6.3 billion on primary health care (mostly public health by \$4.9 billion, including spending on COVID-19 vaccines, rapid antigen tests, personal protective equipment; community health and other by \$1.7 billion), public hospitals by \$0.9 billion, referred medical services by \$0.5 billion (including spending on COVID-19 testings, diagnostic imaging, specialist services, among others), and other services by \$0.5 billion (Figure 11).

-Over the decade since 2009-10, public hospitals (\$9.4 billion) and primary health care (\$8.0 billion) had the largest real increases in funding from the Australian Government.
-In real terms, these areas had an average yearly increase of 4.4% and 3.1% respectively (Figure 11).
-Note that growth calculations for Australian Government public hospital funding do not include additional components of MBS and PBS spending as stated above.
+Over the decade since 2011-12, primary health care had the highest average annual growth rate by the Australian Government (4.6% per year), followed by public hospital services (3.8% per year) and referred medical services (3.6% per year) (Figure 11).
+Note that growth calculations for Australian Government public hospital funding do not include additional components of MBS spending as stated above.